 The Carol and Ed Diener Award in Social Psychology is designed to recognize a scholar (approximately 15-25 years from their first tenure-track appointment) whose work has added substantially to the body of knowledge to the social psychology field and/or brings together personality psychology and social psychology.

-Starting in 2012, the recipient receives a $1,000 honorarium, in addition to up to $1,500 in convention attendance expenses.
+The recipient receives a $1,000 honorarium, in addition to up to $1,500 in convention attendance expenses.
 This Award is endowed by FPSP.A generous gift by Ed and Carol Diener to FPSP has endowed this award for outstanding contributions to the field of social psychology by scientists in their mid-career.
 The Foundation thanks Carol and Ed Diener for this award and SPSP for administering the selection of the award recipient.

 2012 Dacher Keltner